 The matrices use a driver chip that does all the heavy lifting for you: They have a built in clock so they multiplex the display.
 They use constant-current drivers for ultra-bright, consistent color, 1/16 step display dimming, all via a simple I2C interface.
 The backpacks come with address-selection jumpers so you can connect up to four mini 8x8's or eight 7-segments/bicolor (or a combination, such as four mini 8x8's and two 7-segments and two bicolor, etc) on a single I2C bus.

 - A fully tested and assembled LED backpack

 - 1.2" Bi-color 8x8 LED Matrix

 A bit of soldering is required to attach the matrix onto the backpack but its very easy to do and only takes about 5 minutes.

-Of course, in classic Adafruit fashion, we also have a detailed tutorial showing you how to solder, wire and control the display.
-We even wrotea very nice library for the backpacks so you can get running in under half an hour, displaying images on the matrix or numbers on the 7-segment.
+Of course, in classic Adafruit fashion, a detailed tutorial is available showing you how to solder, wire and control the display.
+Adafruit also provide a very nice library for the backpacks so you can get running in under half an hour, displaying images on the matrix or numbers on the 7-segment.
 If you've been eyeing matrix displays but hesitated because of the complexity, his is the solution you've been looking for!